tomaztk/Spark-for-data-engineers/README.md

  Feel free to suggest any new topics that you would like to be covered.

  ## Github.io
-All code is available also at [tomaztk.github.io](tomaztk.github.io)
+All code is available also at github site as a book markdown. [tomaztk.github.io](tomaztk.github.io)

  ## License
  [MIT](https://choosealicense.com/licenses/mit/) © Tomaž Kaštrun